 To get some perspective on these issues, I reached out to Miami lawyer Brian Tannebaum.
 Brian specializes in representing lawyers before the bar.
 Here is what he has to say:

-“When lawyers are arrested for alcohol or drug related offenses – or there are allegations that the lawyer was impaired when arrested, reporting requirements to the Bar are just part of the issue.
+“When lawyers are arrested for alcohol or drug-related offenses – or there are allegations that the lawyer was impaired when arrested, reporting requirements to the Bar are just part of the issue.

 The lawyer must first determine their obligations to the Bar, as different states have different requirements.
-The lawyer should real the disciplinary rules to understand whether there are different requirements for a felony or misdemeanor, and whether the requirement is upon arrest, upon the filing of charges, or upon disposition of the case.
+The lawyer should real the disciplinary rules to understand whether there are different requirements for a felony or misdemeanor and whether the requirement is upon arrest, upon the filing of charges, or upon disposition of the case.

-After the lawyer understands their reporting issue, the next question is whether it’s time to look in to a lawyer’s assistance program.
+After the lawyer understands their reporting issue, the next question is whether it’s time to look into a lawyer’s assistance program.
 The Bar may be less concerned with the underlying allegations, and more concerned whether the lawyer has an addiction.
 The lawyer should consider whether an evaluation is necessary, as the Bar may require one prior to closing any disciplinary file.

 Lawyers should understand that state Bars are concerned about impaired lawyers, and if the Bar can be a partner in assisting the lawyer with a substance issue, it may result in no discipline – saving the lawyer from public embarrassment, and putting the lawyer on the road to good health.”

 Brian Cuban (@bcuban) is The Addicted Lawyer.
 Brian is the author of the Amazon best-selling book, The Addicted Lawyer: Tales Of The Bar, Booze, Blow & Redemption (affiliate link).
 A graduate of the University of Pittsburgh School of Law, he somehow made it through as an alcoholic then added cocaine to his résumé as a practicing attorney.
-He went into recovery April 8, 2007.
-He left the practice of law and now writes and speaks on recovery topics, not only for the legal profession, but on recovery in general.
+He went into recovery on April 8, 2007.
+He left the practice of law and now writes and speaks on recovery topics, not only for the legal profession but on recovery in general.
 He can be reached at firstname.lastname@example.org.